MickeyMullin/mickeymullin.com/src/render/posts/ghostwolf-02-release.html.md

 [//]: # (Meet Jordan)

-"And this is my sister," sounded Ran's voice from behind Reese.
+<a name="meet-jordan"></a>"And this is my sister," sounded Ran's voice from behind Reese.
 Reese turned to find Ran and a man each holding a drink in both hands.
 He was indeed very handsome, in a dangerous, bad boy kind of way.
 His skin ran a dark Mediterranean olive, definitely darker than Ran's flawless chocolate cream.
 He had crew cut black hair, leaving a few scars visible on his scalp.
 Pale gray eyes contrasted attractively against his skin, and his designer jeans and form-fitting T-shirt emphasized an athlete's physique.

 Ran could pick 'em.